 Gen Z Financial Habits: Spending and Saving Stats

 The cost of living can impact different generations in a variety of ways, but how do today’s young people manage their spending and saving?
-A survey was conducted on behalf of Self around Gen Z financial habits to see what this group is spending money on, how much they’re saving, and what their biggest money worries are.
+A survey of 2,038 adults was conducted on behalf of Self to understand Gen Z financial habits, including what this group is spending money on, how much they’re saving, and what their biggest money worries are.

 Who are Gen Z?